tristantudorof/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 Metadata

 <img width="743" height="630" alt="Screenshot 2025-12-22 at 7 52 56 PM" src="https://github.com/user-attachments/assets/e8f4b4b7-d361-4b28-adcc-0da3cf16f0a0" />

+The dataset contains numerous dimensions, the first one being Customer_id.
+The Customer_id is a unique ID that identifies an individual customer.
+The second column is called Churn Label, and it indicates if a customer churned with "Yes" and "No" labels.
+The dataset contains various other dimensions, such as demographic fields and information about premium plans.

+The dataset contains more than just dimensions, so let's look at some measures.
+The Total Charges column, for example, takes the sum of all monthly charges billed to a customer.
+They can all be found in the metadata sheet.

 On the Power BI Home tab, I click Get data and choose "Text/CSV", from which I select the file named Databel - Data.csv, and click Open.